Job profile: IT & Telecoms Apprentice

 What’s it like to work at Beaming, and what does an apprentice do day to day?
 No two days are the same and we have lots of different job roles filled by all kinds of people, so we’ve grilled some of the team to find out what their day-to-day work entails and how they came to work here.
-Since it’s National Apprenticeship Week next week, we’re kicking off with a chat with one of our three apprentices, who is the most recent recruit to the team.
+We’re kicking off with a chat with one of our IT & Telecoms apprentices.

 What is your job title?